 Who is the Family Advocate?

-The Family Advocate is a neutral Family Law specialist whose main focus is the best interest of the children.
+The Family Advocate is a neutral Family Law specialist whose main focus is the best interest of minor children.
 Even though we refer to the Family Advocate as one person, there are actually many Family Advocates working in the offices in the Western Cape and all other provinces of South Africa.

 UNCONTESTED DIVORCE: What is the role of the Family Advocate?